This page and its subpages explain how to use the Multisite module to set up and run multiple websites from one Magnolia installation.

 The Multisite module is delivered with one default site definition called

 fallback.
 When developing your multisite project, you configure your own site definitions.
 Every site definition can have its own theme and template prototype.
-A site definition contains a domain mapping and may contain a URL handle (a path).
+A site definition contains a domain mapping and mapping to a node in a repository (URI2RepositoryMapping).

-The URL resolution rules ensure that Magnolia can properly assign a site for a given request.
-The Multisite module comes with a standard set of URL resolution rules.
+The site resolution rules ensure that Magnolia can properly assign a site for a given request.
+The Multisite module comes with a standard set of site resolution rules.
 The standard rules usually are sufficient.
 We strongly recommend you be careful if you choose to change these rules.

 When a request is sent to Magnolia, MultiSiteFilter analyses the request to determine which site definition it fits.
 Once the site has been determined, it is set to the AggregationState from where it can be read during further request processing.